google-research/google-research/individually_fair_clustering/README.md

 # Library to run the indidually-fair clustering algorithms of the paper
-# Scalable Individually-Fair Clustering, AISTATS 2024
+# Scalable Individually-Fair K-Means Clustering, AISTATS 2024

 # Usage